berkeleyopenarms/blue_interface/docs/source/index.rst

 ..
-Koko Interface documentation master file, created by sphinx-quickstart on Thu Mar  8 00:09:36 2018.
+Blue Interface documentation master file, created by sphinx-quickstart on Thu Mar  8 00:09:36 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Koko Interface
+Welcome to the Blue Interface
 ==========================================

-The Koko interface is a platform-agnostic Python API for communicating with the Koko robotic arm over a network connection.
+The Blue interface is a platform-agnostic Python API for communicating with the Koko robotic arm over a network connection.

 .. .. toctree::
 ..    :maxdepth: 2